 Here are my seven top tips that are a great starting point to help shift from an imbalance to balance in your Mind Body Balance:

 Laughter is scientifically proven to trigger both healthy physical and emotional changes in the body.
 Stress hormones decrease, and your immunity response increases, all through the release of endorphins (the body’s natural feel-good chemicals).
 Endorphins are known for being able to temporarily relive pain, decrease stress, anxiety, depression and release anger.
 Laughter also helps you burn calories and relax your muscles!
 Pretty awesome!
-Whether it’s sharing an embarrassing moment with a friend, watching some stand up comedy, or reminiscing with family/ friends, try integrating a good bit of laughter into your day.
+Whether it’s sharing an embarrassing moment with a friend, watching some stand up comedy, or reminiscing with family or friends, try integrating a good bit of laughter into your day.

 Feeling lonely?
 Like you’re not enough?
 Feel isolated sometimes?
 Take a look around you.
 Who are you surrounding yourself with?
 Research supports findings that cultivating loving and positive relationships with those around can have a direct effect on your physical and mental health!
 Yes that’s right, even the people you’re surrounded by in your day or night job, university or commute have an effect on you!
 Creating a support network not only creates bonds with friends who you can confide in, it also creates distraction to take your mind off your worries.

 If you feel your current friendship circle is not creating the support network you need, or if your network of friends is small, try meeting new people through activities.
-For example, volunteer work, joining a sports or hobby team, online groups such as Meet-Up also provide a great platform to meet like-minded others who have the same hobbies/ passions as you!
+For example, volunteer work, joining a sports or hobby team, online groups such as Meet-Up also provide a great platform to meet like-minded others who have the same hobbies or passions as you!

 Catching your Zzzzzzz is so incredibly vital for your energy levels and body’s ability to rest, recover and digest.
 Sometimes people tend to boast about how little sleep they can get by on, in reality though the effects of their neglected sleep only catches up with them.
 Inadequate sleep overtime weakens your body’s immune defense, leads to weight gain, depression and increases your aging process.
 This is definitely not cool or smart.
 Sleep-needs and patterns are different for everyone, the optimal sleep average tends to lie between 7 to 9 hours every night.
 Truly restful sleep is purely dosing off without the influence of pharmaceuticals or alcohol.
 Some people find reading a book or some light background music helps them drift off.
 Technology in any form suppresses your melatonin production and keeps your brain alert so a tech-free-zone will help you ease into your restful sleep.

-To work out what your individual need is ask yourself; When do I feel most awake?
+To work out what your individual needs are, ask yourself; When do I feel most awake?
 When does tiredness set in?
 Every time you drift off where you think it is routine such as after lunch break, on the way to work, during a lecture, on the way home after a long day…these are not the norm, it’s your body trying to tell you that you are not getting enough sleep.
 Try keeping a ‘sleep diary’ recording the time you sleep and the time you wake up during a vacation for example, when you have more flexibility.
 Chances are that the first few days you will sleep in longer than normal catching up on all those lost Zzzzzzs.
 After that you should be able to see a pattern in the sleep-time you truly need for your body to be mighty and full of energy!

 The same we get ‘Hangry’ we also get ‘Thangry’, symptoms include, hunger, tiredness, headaches, and inflammation.
 Water helps flush out toxins by transporting acidic waste away from cells, when we are dehydrated though these toxins can’t get carried away… and linger… pretty gross and, also compromising to the bodies homeostasis (balance).
 Make a conscious effort to carry a bottle of water with you wherever you go.
 The same way you brush your teeth every day, make drinking water a HABIT.
 The minimum consumption is around 2 Liters a day, of course everyone is different but aiming to get at least 2 Liters in a day is a good starting point.
 Oh, and our bodies are 70% water!
-It’s a pretty important fundamental to our existence, don’t deprive yourself.
+It’s an important fundamental to our existence, don’t deprive yourself.

 We all already know the many, many benefits of exercising.
 But sometimes we all need a little reminder of just HOW GOOD exercise can improve our life!
 From improving our sex life, energy levels, and lifting our mood, exercise really does a full circle.